Observe. Learn. Contribute. Go beyond.

-Fellows receive $150 weekly to help defray the cost of living expenses.
-No taxes are deducted from this amount.
+Officially, fellows will receive no compensation.
+The stipend offered to fellows helps to defray the cost of living expenses incurred during their fellowship.
+No taxes are deducted from this amount, so fellows will be responsible for any taxes owed to the IRS.
 Housing is provided for all fellows.
 STC housing is fully-furnished, includes all utilities, and is located in a residential neighborhood of Capitol Hill within walking distance of the Administrative offices as well as the Metrorail system.

 Can I hold another job during my fellowship?

 Due to the rigorous work schedule in all departments, fellows should not depend on supplemental income from an additional job.
-However, some fellows have been able to take part-time shifts in house management, box office, or teleservices when their schedule allows.
+However, some fellows have been able to find part-time work, including within our own house management and box office departments when their schedule allows.

 How does the application process work?

-Candidates will receive a confirmation e-mail upon receipt of all application materials.
-If you are invited to interview, you will be contacted directly by the Associate Director of Education.
-We begin scheduling interviews in February.
-Hiring decisions are usually made by May.
+Candidates will email a statement of interest and their resume and will receive a confirmation email upon receipt.
+If they are invited to interview, they will be contacted directly by the STC Engagement and Education department.
+We begin scheduling interviews in March or April.
+Hiring decisions are usually made in June.
 Once a position has been filled, all other candidates will be informed that the position has been filled.

 Are in-person interviews scheduled?

 Due to the high volume of applications, all scheduled interviews take place over the phone.
-Specific departments may invite second interview candidates to an in-person interview if necessary.
+Some departments may invite second interview candidates to an in-person or video conference interview, if necessary.

-Do you accept videotaped auditions for the acting fellowship?
+Do you accept recorded auditions for the acting fellowship?

 How competitive is admission to the fellowship programs?

-Each year we receive roughly 600 to 1,000 applications for approximately 20 fellowships.
+Each year we receive roughly 600 to 1,000 applications for 17 fellowships and 6 Camp Shakespeare internships.

 Do you offer summer internships?

-Each summer, STC Education invites a number of college students to help facilitate its summer education programs.
+Each summer, STC Engagement and Education invites a number of college students to help facilitate its summer education programs.
 Ideal for candidates interested in exploring careers in theatre education, these internships offer multiple opportunities to share the love and craft of theatre with young people and teens throughout the greater metropolitan area.
 Exceptional candidates will have prior experience working with youth, preferably in the arts.
 These summer education internships are full-time, short-term engagements that span from late-June to mid-August.
 Summer interns receive a weekly stipend, but are not provided with housing.
-To apply, use the same criteria as you would for a full-season fellowship, but specify that you are applying specifically for a summer internship in your cover letter.

 Who is eligible for a fellowship?